-In total, there’s seven kinds of LSA (in IPv4.
+In total, there’s seven kinds of LSA (at least, there are in IPv4.
 There’s even more in IPv6!).
 Today though, we only care about one of them: Router LSAs, otherwise known as Type 1 LSAs.

 Each router in an area creates a Router LSA.
 These LSAs are the absolute building blocks of OSPF: they contain the router’s ID, all the links on the network, the IP prefixes on those links, the cost of the link, and so on.
 With so much detail in an LSA, it’s easy to imagine how a router could gather up all the Router LSAs in an area, and put them together to build an entire network map.
 Go on: imagine it.
 Isn’t it easy?
 It’s so easy to imagine things!

 In fact, let me let you in on a secret: you can imagine anything you want to, at any time – and you don’t even need to pay!
-You could imagine eating ice cream; you could imagine being bigger than a tree; you could even imagine being one of those Ryan Gosling fellas they have nowadays.
-And here’s the best part: no-one ever needs to find out.
+You could imagine eating ice cream; you could imagine being bigger than a tree; you could even imagine being one of those Ryan Gosling guys they have nowadays.
+And here’s the best part: no-one ever needs to find out what you’re imagining.
 It’s your special secret, just for you.

 But hey, forget I said any of that: let’s talk LSAs.